Prague Stock Exchange

 PSE is by law a joint-stock company.
-Its largest shareholder is Wiener Börse AG, with a 99.54% ownership interest.
 The General Meeting of Shareholders is the supreme executive body, the Exchange Chamber is the statutory body managing the Stock Exchange's operations, and the supervisory board oversees its operations and overall functioning.
 The company is managed by the chief executive officer, who is appointed and recalled by the Exchange Chamber.

 Trading is conducted through licensed traders who are also members of the Exchange.
-Exchange trading results and other data are published at www.pse.cz and also are disseminated via information agencies and the media.
+Exchange trading results and other data are published on the PSE website and also are disseminated via information agencies and the media.